finix-payments/finix-flex-docs-generator/full_admin_docs_template.md

  has succeeded, it must be captured before the `expires_at` or the funds will be released.

+Learn how to prevent duplicate authorizations by passing an [idempotency ID](#idempotency-requests) in the payload.

 <aside class="warning">
 Authorizations on debit cards actually place a hold on funds in the cardholder's bank account and may lead to lower than expected balances and/or insufficient